Chapter 9:

 “Fine,” Laufa sighed.
 She set the pawn down, copying Eralia’s opening.
 “Deal.”

 The game started simply enough.
-She advanced her pieces carefully.
-Pure defense.
+Laufa advanced her pieces carefully, pure defense.
 She didn’t have any openings memorised, but she at least knew to aim for the centre of the board.

 Eralia watched as Laufa captured a piece.
 “You’re better than I expected for a novice.”

 Eralia played with an unnerving precision, sacrificing pawn after pawn just to take control of the board.
 Two pieces would fall, only for a third to open a line of attack.
 And the bearers were throwing Laufa off, too.
-They could move in every single direction like a king, or with just a flick of Eralia’s fingers, they’d leap two squares diagonally to snatch a bishop Laufa thought was perfectly safe.
-She’d never been a grandmaster or anything, but her defenses felt especially useless when Eralia could just jump over them.
+They could move in every single direction like a king, or with the flick of Eralia’s fingers, they’d leap two squares diagonally to snatch a bishop that’d seemed perfectly safe.

 The Warden stopped.
 The moment he did, a leathery musk immediately overpowered the sweet, floral air.
-His gaze fell to the board before it wandered to Eralia.
+His gaze fell to the board before wandering to Eralia.

 “Disciple Adeus.”
 He nodded.